In this guide, I’ll break down everything you need to know about the 10 best online divorce services – the good, the bad, and the ugly.

 There are two levels:

 - Pro is the standard plan for $950.
-With the Pro plan, you’ll be able to easily prepare the required court forms and get instructions for how to complete your divorce.
+With the Pro plan, you’ll be able to easily prepare the required court forms and get instructions on how to complete your divorce.
 It’s Over Easy will take care of serving your spouse, but you’ll be responsible for filing your papers with the court and paying the court filing fees.

 - Premium is their white glove service, which is only available in California and New York currently.